We discussed in detail the proposition types and now we are able to see the examples in dept and understand the implications is daily life.

 M3 It is usually wrong to bribe someone to do something.

-D3 All patients wish to be told the truth about their condition.
+D3 All patients wish to be told the truth about

 C3 ‘Bachelor’ means ‘unmarried adult male’.